-The attorneys at Siegel & Kaufman, P.C., are professionals experienced in complex divorce involving significant assets.
+The attorneys at Siegel, Colin & Kaufman, are professionals experienced in complex divorce involving significant assets.
 Our business-oriented approach means we handle your matter with discretion, respect and efficiency.

 Dissolution of marriage in Connecticut is a divorce, which legally ends the marriage and resolves all of the issues involved, including division of assets, alimony, child support and custody.
 A divorce can be contested or uncontested.

 - Contested divorce - A contested divorce is one in which the spouses do not completely agree about how property division, custody, alimony and/or child support should be resolved.
 If the parties are unable to resolve their disputes, they may need a judge to make the determination for them.

 - Uncontested divorce - An uncontested divorce is one in which the spouses have come to an agreement about ending their marriage.
 They may reach an agreement themselves or work with their attorneys to reach a divorce settlement memorialized in a separation agreement.
 Uncontested divorces can be substituted for contested divorce at any time, and thanks to a relatively new court procedure, can be completed even without a court appearance.